sodalabsab/scalingcloud/README.md

 3. Add the following secrets:
    - `AZURE_SUBSCRIPTION_ID`: Your Azure subscription ID.
    - `AZURE_RESOURCE_GROUP`: Provide a suitable name of the resource groups that will be created and used for the labs.
+   - `DOCKERHUB_PASSWORD`: Your password to dockerhub.com (used for rebuilding and pushing a new version of `my-website`)
+   - `DOCKERHUB_IMAGE`: The name of your image that ws pushed to dockerhub.com in lab1.
+It will be used as input into the bicep file that sets up the labs in azure.

 ### Setting Up Azure Credentials in GitHub